amsurve126/ai-enabled-business-analysis-workflow/README.md

-# Requirements Structuring & Documentation Automation (Business Analysis)
+# Requirements Structuring & Documentation Automation

 ## Overview
 Business Analysts often spend significant time converting unstructured stakeholder inputs—such as meeting notes, emails, and discussion summaries—into structured requirements documentation.
 This manual process can be time-consuming, inconsistent, and prone to missed details.